GustavoGomez092/nest-graphql-prisma/README.md

 This function ensures that only authenticated users with the correct roles can access certain parts of the application, providing an additional layer of security.

 ### Mine Middleware
 The mineMiddleware is a custom middleware function used in our application to filter data based on the user who created it.
-It is written in TypeScript and uses the PrismaClient from Prisma, JwtService from NestJS, and MiddlewareFn and NextFn from TypeGraphQL.

 Here's a breakdown of what it does: